insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

 Enduring a disaster and its aftermath can be difficult enough without trying to remember the details of every single item in your house.
 With the help of a home inventory checklist, you can account for your possessions and how much you need to be reimbursed by your homeowners insurance policy.
-This guide will explain why an itemized list for insurance claims can be a lifesaver — and how to make one.

 Why do you need a home inventory list?

-How to create an inventory list
+How to create a home inventory list

 Household inventory can be time-consuming, but it’s worth the trouble.
 You’ll need to account for furniture, decor, clothes, kitchen items, artwork, tools, sporting goods and more.
 The more detailed the list is, the less hassle if you need to make a claim.
 You’ll need: